-All actions taken with respect to this law shall comply with the New York State Environmental Quality Review Act ("SEQRA").
+All actions taken with respect to this chapter shall comply with the New York State Environmental Quality Review Act (SEQRA).
 Applicants shall provide such data as may be required to determine the significance of any environmental impacts from such actions.
 A project sponsor shall not commence any physical alteration related to a covered action until the provisions of SEQRA have been met.

-§ 140-62 Violations and Penalties.
+§ 140-62, Violations and Penalties.

-- A. Whenever a violation of this law occurs, any person may file a complaint in regard thereto.
-All such complaints must be in writing and shall be filed with the Building Inspector, who shall properly record such complaint and immediately investigate and report thereon to the Town Board.
-Nothing herein shall, however, restrict the right of the Building Inspector to act on a violation absent a complaint.
-Whenever the Building Inspector observes a violation, he or she may issue a notice of violation. - B. Should any building or structure be erected, constructed, reconstructed, altered, repaired, converted or maintained, or any building, structure or land be used in violation of this law, the Town Board or the Building Inspector, in addition to other remedies, may institute an appropriate action of proceedings to prevent such unlawful erection, construction, reconstruction, alteration, repair, conversion, maintenance or use to restrain, correct or abate such violation, to prevent the occupancy of said building, structure or land or to prevent any illegal act, conduct, business or use in or about such premises. - C. Whenever a violation of this Law occurs, any person may file a complaint in regard thereto.
-All such complaints must be in writing and shall be filed with the Building Inspector, who shall properly record such complaint and immediately investigate and report thereon to the Town Board.
-The Building Inspector may bring action in Town Court for violators for fines specified in §140-62(D).
-The Town Board may authorize further action as deemed necessary. - D. A violation of this Law is hereby declared to be an offense punishable by a fine not exceeding three hundred fifty dollars (\$350); for conviction of a second offense, punishable by a fine of not less than three hundred fifty dollars (\$350) nor more than seven hundred dollars (\$700); and, upon conviction for a third or subsequent offense, punishable by a fine not less than seven hundred dollars (\$700) nor more than one thousand dollars (\$1,000).
+- A. Whenever a violation of this chapter occurs, any person may file a complaint in regard thereto.
+All such complaints must be in writing and shall be filed with the Code Enforcement Officer or Building Inspector, who shall properly record such complaint and immediately investigate and report thereon to the Town Board.
+Nothing herein shall, however, restrict the right of the Code Enforcement Officer or Building Inspector to act on a violation absent a complaint.
+Whenever the Code Enforcement Officer or Building Inspector observes a violation, he or she may issue a notice of violation. - B. Should any building or structure be erected, constructed, reconstructed, altered, repaired, converted or maintained, or any building, structure or land be used in violation of this chapter, the Town Board, Code Enforcement Officer, or the Building Inspector, in addition to other remedies, may institute an appropriate action of proceedings to prevent such unlawful erection, construction, reconstruction, alteration, repair, conversion, maintenance or use to restrain, correct or abate such violation, to prevent the occupancy of said building, structure or land or to prevent any illegal act, conduct, business or use in or about such premises. - C. Whenever a violation of this chapter occurs, any person may file a complaint in regard thereto.
+All such complaints must be in writing and shall be filed with the Code Enforcement Officer or Building Inspector, who shall properly record such complaint and immediately investigate and report thereon to the Town Board.
+The the Code Enforcement Officer or Building Inspector may bring action in Town Court for violators for fines specified in § 140-62D.
+The Town Board may authorize further action as deemed necessary. - D. Whenever a violation of this chapter occurs, the Code Enforcement Officer or Building Inspector, upon resolution by the Town Board, may bring action Ulster County Court or NYS Supreme Court. - E. A violation of this chapter is hereby declared to be an offense punishable by a fine not exceeding \$350; for conviction of a second offense within five years, punishable by a fine of not less than \$350 nor more than \$700; and, upon conviction for a third or subsequent offense within five years, punishable by a fine not less than \$700 nor more than \$1,000.
 Each week's continued violation shall constitute a separate additional violation.